mariolagos/dc-simulator/doc/C_planning/prototypePlan.md

 ---

 ## 9. Plan Notes
-- This v1.1 replaces the earlier “4‑week” cadence with a **compressed, parallel** path aimed at unlocking a **usable system quickly**.
+- This v1.1 replaces the earlier “4-week” cadence with a **compressed, parallel** path aimed at unlocking a **usable system quickly**.
 - Documentation updates are part of each milestone (A/B levels).
 - After M5 (0.9), we can plan a short hardening pass → 1.0.
+- _This plan operates under the Symphony node-to-node DC baseline (see A/B documentation)._

 ---